 Alongside his primary endeavors, Dr. Rich has held such prestigious roles as chairman of the board of directors of the Center for Infectious Diseases Research in Zambia, president of the Federation of American Societies for Experimental Medicine, co-chairman of the advisory panel on conflicts of interest in research at the Association of American Medical Colleges, member of the national human research protection advisory committee with the U.S. Department of Health and Human Services and chairman of the research committees of the Arthritis Foundation and the Multiple Sclerosis Society, among several others.
 In addition, he was elected a fellow of the American College of Physicians, the American Academy of Allergy Asthma and Immunology, and the Infectious Diseases Society of America, and was elected to membership of the American Society for Clinical Investigation and the Association of American Physicians.

-To prepare for his illustrious career, Dr. Rich obtained a Bachelor of Arts from Oberlin College in 1962.
+To prepare for his career, Dr. Rich obtained a Bachelor of Arts from Oberlin College in 1962.
 He subsequently received a Doctor of Medicine from the University of Kansas in 1966.
 Afterward, he completed an internship and residency in internal medicine at the University of Washington, and subsequently served as a clinical associate, chief clinical associate and senior staff fellow at the National Institutes of Health.

 Contact Dr. Rich: